Last Updated on August 7, 2022 by Max

 Dairy products and eggs are also included in the Pesco- Mediterranean diet as important sources of high-quality protein, minerals, probiotics, and vitamin D. Preference is given to fermented dairy products such as yogurt, kefir, and soft cheeses; butter and hard cheese are not recommended, as they are rich in saturated fats and salt.

 Eggs as a superfood include high-quality nutrients in the most bioavailable form: all essential amino acids, vitamins: A, D, B2, B12, niacin, minerals: selenium, iodine, phosphorus, zinc, and carotenoids: lutein, zeaxanthin.
 While some recent research suggests that egg consumption is not associated with blood cholesterol levels, it should be borne in mind that each yolk contains about 184 mg of cholesterol.
-The Pesco-Mediterranean diet recommends no more than 5 yolks a week and egg whites can be consumed without limit.
+The Pesco-Mediterranean diet recommends no more than five yolks a week, and egg whites can be consumed without limit.

 Tree nuts include almonds, Brazil nuts, cashews, hazelnuts, pistachios, macadamias, pecans, pine nuts, and walnuts.
 Nuts are nutrient-dense foods rich in unsaturated fats, fiber, protein, polyphenols, phytosterols, tocopherols, and minerals.
 Randomized clinical trials have shown that diets enriched with nuts improve insulin sensitivity, lipoprotein profile, and lower inflammation.